-The Formulary will continue to change from time to time.
+The Formulary will continue to change from time to time, including periodically during the plan year.
 For example:

-- A drug may be moved to a higher or lower cost-sharing Formulary tier. - Additional drugs may be excluded from the Formulary. - A restriction may be added on coverage for a Formulary-covered drug (e.g. prior authorization). - A Formulary-covered brand name drug may be replaced with a Formulary-covered generic drug.
+- A drug may be moved to a higher or lower cost-sharing Formulary tier. - Additional drugs may be excluded from the Formulary. - A restriction may be added on coverage for a Formulary-covered drug (e.g., prior authorization). - A Formulary-covered brand name drug may be replaced with a Formulary-covered generic drug.